raphaellopes/practice-refactoring-test/README.md

 ## Refactoring test

-The main goal of this test is a refactoring and fix some issues in this project
+The main goal of this test is to refactor and fix some issues in this project.

-This app contains list of star wars characters and the some details related to each person related.
-The main goal is to improve the maintainability, code quality, etc.
+This app contains a list of Star Wars characters and some details related to each person.
+The primary objective is to improve maintainability, code quality, etc.

-You will notice some small issues, that needs to be fixed.
-Take a time to understand how it works, identify the possible issues and fix them, and make this code better.
+You will notice some small issues that need to be fixed.
+Take time to understand how it works, identify the possible issues, fix them, and make this code better.

 ### what will we check
-- is it improve the maintainability and code quality?
+- Does it improve the maintainability and code quality?
-- will it enable new features to be added easily?
+- Will it enable new features to be added easily?
-- is everything working as expected?
+- Is everything working as expected?
-- are all the issues fixed?
+- Have all the issues been fixed?